-Switzerland and Peru have friendly relations, with regular political consultations.
-Peru is a priority country for Switzerland in the area of economic development cooperation.
+Switzerland and Peru enjoy friendly relations, which are reinforced by regular political consultations.
+Peru is one of Switzerland's priority countries in the area of economic development cooperation.

 Bilateral relations Switzerland–Peru

 Switzerland and Peru maintain active political relations.
 Bilateral relations are focused primarily on trade enhancement, cultural and judicial cooperation, business and human rights issues and Switzerland's assistance in promoting economic development and climate change adaptation.

 Switzerland and Peru have entered into agreements on free trade, investment protection, double taxation, air transport, mutual legal assistance, and the protection of cultural property.